zakagan/WordFormable/README.md

 Thus WordPercentTable is dependent primarily on the total number of words within the file.
 This leads to a somewhat unexpected result where, given two files with identical file size, the calculation will complete faster for the file with a larger M. That's because the text-file's size is proportional to N*M, so the file with longer words will also have a fewer total number of words.

-More On WordPercentPrecomputeSort
+More On WordPercentPowerString
 -------

-The third solution stores every formable character array within a hash map, with collisions resolved via chaining.
+The third solution stores every formable character array (generated via a power set of the base string) within a hash map, with collisions resolved via chaining.
 As one might imagine, the longer the base string the larger the total amount of formable strings.
 In fact, the number of char arrays within the hash map increases exponentially with the base string's length.
 Thus this solution is best suited for cases with short base strings and a larger number of words in the text file.

 This method uses a communicative hash function.
 That means that so long as strings share the same collection of characters, they will be hashed to the same value regardless of ordering.
 This is useful because it allows the program to only sort strings if there is a possibility that they are formable and their sorted counterparts are present in the hash map.